 So from here I’m going to pretend those extras don’t exist, and focus on the game itself.
 Thankfully, the game is everything I hoped it would be.

-I’m currently completing a Classic type campaign as Polar, and a Nitro-Fueled campaign on Medium difficulty as secret character Penta Penguin.
+I’ve reached the final boss, but not full completion, on a Classic campaign as Polar, and a Nitro-Fueled campaign on Medium difficulty as secret character Penta Penguin.

 The Classic campaign feels as about as difficult as I expected, while the Nitro-Fueled campaign on Medium feels slightly more difficult than Classic.
-(I have yet to win a race on Hard, so I sympathise with everyone calling for tweaks to the Hard AI!).
+(I also sympathise with everyone calling for tweaks to the Hard difficulty AI).

 I was able to jump straight in to CTRNF and get back to my previous playstyle by the second race.
 While the physics are subtly altered, and the steering is more sensitive in light of everyone having analog sticks now, CTRNF is far more familiar than different.
 (Bear in mind that CTR was released in 1999, when analog sticks were optional, so its controls and physics were designed around D-Pads).